Security-Onion-Solutions/securityonion-docs/configuration.rst

 .. warning::

   If the network configuration portion displays a message like ``The IP being routed by Linux is not the IP address assigned to the management interface``, then you have multiple network interfaces with IP addresses.
-In most cases, you should only have an IP address on the management interface itself.
+In most cases, sniffing interfaces should not have IP addresses and there should only be an IP address on the management interface itself.
 Sometimes this is caused by a sniffing interface connected to a normal switch port (not a TAP/span port) and acquiring an IP address via DHCP.
-Double-check your NIC, wiring, and configuration.
+Double-check your network interfaces, wiring, and configuration.

 Import
 ------